Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/BeagleV/pinout.jpg" alt="pir" width="550" height="auto"></p>

 !!!Note
+        Each GPIO pin can safely draw a maximum current of 39mA, whereas the maximum current draw when all GPIOs are combined should be less than 100mA.
+Please take this into account or otherwise you will end up destroying the GPIO pins.

+!!!Note
-        All GPIOs can be configured to different functions including but not limited to SDIO, Audio, SPI, I2C, UART and PWM
+        All GPIOs can be configured to different functions including but not limited to **SDIO, Audio, SPI, I2C, UART and PWM**.

 ## Getting Started - Hardware Required